 Tradition and Science of Azuñia Tequila

 After each agave is harvested and split by hand, the prized piña is loaded onto a truck and transported to our distillery, where the process begins.
 The first step is cooking the piñas.
-For our Platinum, Reposado and Añejo we use the traditional clay ovens, called hornos, to steam the piñas, slow roasting each batch for up to 36 hours.
+For our Blanco, Reposado and Añejo we use the traditional clay ovens, called hornos, to steam the piñas, slow roasting each batch for up to 36 hours.
 The cooked piñas are then crushed in the pressing mills in order to extract the agave juice.
 Since the agave fibers may reabsorb much of the juice, the fibers are rinsed in order to obtain the optimal amount of juice from each press.
 The result of the wash is called aguamiel or honey water.

 Other tequilas use commercial yeasts to speed up fermentation.
 We use natural fermentation, which produces yeast naturally during the process.
 Our tequilas ferment for 5 to 7 days, depending upon outside temperature and humidity—part of the natural fermentation process.
 Although it takes longer to ferment, only naturally produced yeast is in our tequila.
 This traditional method helps create the distinct flavor of Azuñia Tequila.

 After the natural fermentation process, Azuñia Tequila is double distilled for purity.
 During the second distillation process, we separate the heads and tails of the juice, leaving only pure, clear tequila.
 Unlike others, Azuñia Tequila is then filtered one more time through our unique process in order to achieve its smooth, luxurious flavor.